XandraV/ibm-machine-learning-certificate-projects/README.md

 ## [Unsupervised Learning](https://github.com/XandraV/ibm-machine-learning-certificate-projects/tree/master/unsupervised-learning-clustering) :octocat:

 The dataset for this project contains New York Stock Exchange historical metrics.
-I focused on clustering and apply unsupervised learning techniques to find the best candidate algorithm that accurately predicts wether a company has net profit or net loss.
+I focused on clustering and apply unsupervised learning techniques to find the best candidate algorithm that accurately predicts whether a company has net profit or net loss.

 ## [Deep Learning and Reinforcement Learning](https://github.com/XandraV/ibm-machine-learning-certificate-projects/tree/master/deep-learning-image-recognition) :octocat: